tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 //    returns an index i such that v[i] == x int binary_search(int x, const vector<int>& v)
 ```
 The [[pre-condition]] is essential: binary search only works on data that is in ascending [[sorted order]].

-To find an element `x` in vector `v`, first looks in the *middle* of the vector.
+To find an element `x` in vector `v`, first looks at the *middle-most* of the vector.
 There are three possible cases:

 1. **The middle element is equal to `x`**.
 In this case `x` has been found and binary search immediately returns the position of `x`.
 2. **`x` is smaller than the middle element**.
 In this case, *if* `x` is in the vector it's among the values to the *left* of the middle element, and so binary search is run on this *left* half.